 [Section 24 amended by No. 6 of 1996 s.
 6.]

 24A.
-Bill posting
+Bill posting, offence

 (1) Any person who leaves or posts a bill on any building, fence, furniture, pillar, post, screen, tree, structure, wall or other object on or adjacent to a public place or vacant land commits an offence unless the bill is left or posted with the consent of the owner or occupier of the object on which the bill is left or posted.